gbeckers/Birdwatcher/docs/recipes.rst

-A collection of short howto's.
-For more eleborate explanation, use the `tutorial notebooks <https://github.com/gbeckers/Birdwatcher/tree/master/notebooks>`__ on Github.
+A collection of short example howto's.
+Note that the best way to learn to work with Birdwatcher is to download and run the `tutorial notebooks <https://github .com/gbeckers/Birdwatcher/tree/master/notebooks>`__ on Github.

 .. toctree::
     :maxdepth: 2

-    recipes/videofileproperties
     recipes/detectmovement
     recipes/loadingdetectionresults
+    recipes/videofileproperties
     recipes/resizevideo
     recipes/addframenumbers
     recipes/concatenatingtransformations